 Action # Title Description Total Funds Contributing 1 Teacher Collaboration Twenty weekly collaboration hours will be provided to teachers during the school year with a focus on teaching & learning and use of student data or evidence of learning.
-Performance Task Calibration & Scoring - teachers will be provided an option of release time or paid time after school for the purpose of collaboratively scoring trimester performance tasks. \$1,000.00 Yes

-Action # Title Description Total Funds Contributing Each trimester, Teachers will be given the opportunity to review student assessment data as a grade level (or department) team with release time in order to determine intervention needs.
-Teachers will have the opportunity to increase effective instructional practices by participating in lesson study or peer observations (release time).
-2 3 Professional Development: Implementation of State Standards Provide professional development via 3 staff development days, release days, summer days (up to 5 days planning priority instruction and 15 hours of approved courses), coaching, and after school opportunities to build capacity in effective instruction, CCSS, curriculum implementation: literacy, science, math, social studies, academic language development, ELD standards (integrated & designated), UDL.
+Performance Task Calibration & Scoring - teachers will be provided an option of release time or paid time after school for the purpose of collaboratively scoring trimester performance tasks.
+Each trimester, Teachers will be given the opportunity to review student assessment data as a grade level (or department) team with release time in order to determine intervention needs.
+Teachers will have the opportunity to increase effective instructional practices by participating in lesson study or peer observations (release time). \$38,000.00 Yes 2 3 Professional Development: Provide professional development via 3 staff development days, release days, summer days (up to 5 days planning priority instruction and 15 hours of approved courses), coaching, and after school \$35,000.00 Yes

+Action # Title Description Total Funds Contributing Implementation of State Standards opportunities to build capacity in effective instruction, CCSS, curriculum implementation: literacy, science, math, social studies, academic language development, ELD standards (integrated & designated), UDL.
 K-3 teachers will have opportunity to participate in the multi-year literacy project provided by Reach Higher Shasta (or SCOE).
-New Teachers will participate in the district's 2-year Research to Action plan (specific professional development designed for teachers new to the district) \$500.00 Yes 4 Class Size Reduction The district will maintain reduced teacher:student ratios in TK-8th grade classes to increase service and opportunities for students.
-The current ratio is 1:12.
-Yes 6 Effective use of Technology Continue instructional technology coach to provide staff development and training for teachers and students to enhance learning (Title II). \$16,500.00 Yes

-Action # Title Description Total Funds Contributing Focus is to prepare our students for 21st century learning and mastery of California Standards and continued implementation of Google Suite for Education.
-Maintain funding for digital learning programs to support instruction.
+New Teachers will participate in the district's 2-year Research to Action plan (specific professional development designed for teachers new to the district) 4 Class Size Reduction RCA will maintain an extra teacher to allow for smaller class size. \$100,000.00 Yes 5 Extended Day Learning Extended day learning will be available for students before/after school 3-4 days a week and provided by certificated or classified staff.
+Funded by ELO for 2021/22 and LCFF for 2022-2024 Yes 6 Effective use of Technology Instructional technology coaching to provide staff development and training for teachers and students to enhance learning and prepare students for 21st century learning and mastery of California Standards and continued implementation of Google Suite for Education.
 Future Classroom Committee Purchase replacement technology infrastructure/tools/equipment.
-Maintain classified and certificated support staff to support technology assets.
-Ensure Access/Connectivity for students - 1:1 devices; Internet access if needed.
-7 Academic & Behavioral Interventions Aide support and supplementary materials to provide small group, targeted instruction and behavioral support to underperforming students (LI, ELL, FY). \$101,157.00 Yes 8 ELL Support PACE will continue to have access to district interpreter services and family liaison support to promote ELL progress.
-Classroom schedules will indicate daily, designated ELD instruction.
+Access to classified and certificated support staff to support technology assets.
+Ensure Access/Connectivity for students - 1:1 devices; Internet access if needed. \$33,000.00 Yes

+Action # Title Description Total Funds Contributing 7 Supplemental Academic Supports Aide support (2 positions) and supplementary materials to provide small group, targeted instruction to underperforming students (LI, ELL, FY).
+(14,854) Digital Curriculum such as, Moby Max, Generation Genius, Edgenuity, Mystery Science Lab Kits, Ready Toolbox (50,000) Elevate Science (50,000) \$114,854.00 Yes 8 ELL Support Access to district interpreter services and family liaison support to promote ELL progress.
+Additional tutoring groups will be offered (during school day or after school).
+Classroom schedules will indicate designated ELD instruction.
 Yes 9 Special Education Support At least once a year and whenever updated, district Special Education personnel will meet with general education personnel to inform them of student goals/services, accommodations and modifications in their IEP.
 Special Education specific professional development will occur at least 3x a year.
 Professional Development for general ed teachers on inclusion and support of SWD (UDL) provided at least once a year.
 No